 Until the age of about 13-14, I thought I was an Autumn Baby.
 After looking at a calendar, then asking what the Autumn Equinox was - I figured out that technically, I was a summer baby...
 Granted it was always literally the last day or two of summer, but I still had a summer birthday.
 (Even though I still had to go to school when I was at that age, unlike real summer birthdays!)

 I also wondered if there were any celebrations relating to the Autumn Equinox.
 I googled it of course and came back with Mabon.
 On, or around September 21st (My birthday!), Pagans & Wiccans take time to honor the changing season and celebrate the second harvest and give thanks for their crops and other blessings.
 (Sounds like Thanksgiving to me.)
 Some Pagan/Wiccans are also drawn to Stonehenge for this festival.
-It's a place to meditate/reflect, perform an energy cleanse, and to celebrate the equal light and dark prior to the winter when darkness looms.
+It's a place to meditate/reflect, perform an energy cleanse, and to celebrate the equal light and dark prior to the winte

 I really couldn't find anything else out about the Autumn Equinox.
 To sum things up, this time of year is when the harvesting takes place and day and night are becoming more equal, it's a time to reflect and to give thanks.